The Readercon Thing

 Talking to the media is, I think, a duty for conference participants to whom the media want to talk.
 (An exception is made, of course, for conferences that are closed to the press.)
 You are entitled to reasonable boundaries when speaking to reporters, but I think one should make a sincere effort on behalf of the conference and the field.

-• avatar BC Holmes says:
+• BC Holmes says:

 I don’t want to put words in elf’s mouth, but it looks to me like the central point from elf’s responses is one that you’re skipping over: that women in public spaces, including scientific and scholarly conferences, are regularly confronted with harassment.
 And if you’re writing about con etiquette in the aftermath of an incident of harassment at a con, and your etiquette guide says that “everyone is entitled to your attention.” without very much qualification of that statement, it ends up looking like an apology for harassment.